uikit/uikit-site/docs/pages/parallax.md

 ### Multiple steps

-You can define multiple steps for a property by using a comma separated list of values.
+Define multiple steps for a property by using a comma separated list of values.

 ```html
 <div uk-parallax="x: 0,50,150">...</div>